Get insider access

 JBL TUNE 750BTNC Wireless

 The JBL Tune 760NC Wireless are better for most uses than the JBL TUNE 750BTNC Wireless.
 The 760NC are better-built, more comfortable, and their continuous battery life is longer.
-They have a better noise isolation performance, and their microphone performance makes them a better choice for phone calls.
+Their microphone performance also makes them a better choice for phone calls.
 That said, the 750BTNC have better frequency response consistency, so they're marginally better for neutral sound.

 Razer Opus X Wireless